corinnt/dripseq-peaks/README.md

 <!--- Make code --->
     scp <username>@ssh.ccv.brown.edu:/path/to/source/file /path/to/destination/file

-### On Local Machine: (leaving directions for now, but computation too large for local machines)
+### On Local Machine: (leaving directions for now, but computation too large for local machine)

 **1. Activate the virtual environment `rloops-x64`**